Note: Back in the early 1990s I was asked to give some talks about what the Bible really says about homosexuality. This is the latest version of that.

 But this discussion of how to read particular Biblical passages in view of the culture, times and audience to whom they were directed is important when we begin to look at passages in the Bible that seem — and sometimes clearly seem — to denounce homosexuality as a sin.

 For instance, the same chapter of Leviticus that seems to scorn homosexual intercourse also forbids intercourse with women who are menstruating.
 In fact, cleansing rituals were required before menstruating women were allowed back in the life of the tribe.
-Other Hebrew Scripture passages forbid women from wearing men’s clothing (Deuteronomy 22:5) and call for ostracizing persons with deformed sexual organs (Deuteronomy 23:1).
+Other passages in the Tanakh (Hebrew Scriptures, which Christians traditionally have called the "Old Testament") forbid women from wearing men’s clothing (Deuteronomy 22:5) and call for ostracizing persons with deformed sexual organs (Deuteronomy 23:1).

 Are these passages the infallible, inerrant word of God for Christians today or are they explicable only in the context of an ancient society that was struggling to become the holy people God had called it to be and was wrestling with rules laid down by priests who sometimes borrowed notions from previous pagan societies?